alejandro5042/Run-IrcBot/README.md

 ### Default Behavior

+These default behaviors occur before your bot is run with the same command.
+You cannot override these behaviors.

+#### BOT_CONNECTED

+Sends the `NICK` and `USER` commands.

+#### RPL_ENDOFMOTD

+Sends the `JOIN` command with the initial channel list provided.

-#### Nickname Conflicts
+#### PING

+The bot will respond to `PING` messages.
+It is also important not to take more than ~20 seconds to complete a command or your IRC bot may timeout if a `PING` is active.
+I don't priority sort incoming messages, so you may timeout while processing a long string of messages if you take too long.
+The bot server can probably get DOS'ed pretty easily so beware.

+#### ERR_ERRONEUSNICKNAME (User Conflict)

+The bot will quit if the user name is already in use.

+#### ERR_NICKNAMEINUSE (Nickname Conflict)

 The bot will add a number (`$Bot.NicknameCounter`) to the end of the name provided and try again.
 It will increment this number until there is no conflict.
 The `$Bot.Nickname` contains the final nickname.

-#### ERROR Command
+#### ERROR

 The bot will output the error message and quit, still running at least `BOT_END`.

-#### PING Command

-The bot will respond to `PING` messages.
-It is also important not to take more than ~20 seconds to complete a command or your IRC bot may timeout if a `PING` is active.
-I don't priority sort incoming messages, so you may timeout while processing a long string of messages if you take too long.
-The bot server can probably get DOS'ed pretty easily so beware.

 FAQ
 ---